The math most sellers never see

 Next Steps

-4. Plan your timeline: Consider what you need to net and work backward to your required sale price.
+4. Plan your timeline.
+Consider what you need to net and work backward to your required sale price.
 Factor in your next home’s down payment, moving costs, and any overlap in housing expenses.

-Book a Free Consultation | Get Your Market Report
+Get Your Market Report

 Commission rates are not set by law, vary by brokerage, and are fully negotiable.
 Buyer’s agent compensation is separate and determined by the seller.
 Net Gain Realty charges a flat fee of $1,995 for listing services.
+All figures on this page are estimates — actual results depend on your specific transaction.

 For more information on commission structures, see our guide to real estate commission rates in Chicago or learn about our flat-fee listing service.